Cooking Oils

 Reusing Oil

-To filter oil, line a strainer with a non-colored paper towel and pour the oil through it.
+To filter oil, line a wire strainer with a non-colored paper towel and pour the oil through it.
 Preferably it should still be fairly hot so it filters quickly.
 In some cases the filter will clog and have to be replaced before all the oil is filtered.

 Sticking Problems

 Often problem foods that stick to the pan with most oils will not stick if fried in Lard.
-Yes, the AHA has vilified lard and made you fear it, but in the 19th century America practically lived on pig fat and congestive heart disease was almost unknown.
+Yes, the American Heart Association has vilified lard and made you fear it, but in the 19th century America practically lived on pig fat and congestive heart disease was almost unknown.
 Populations using a lot of lard and people on the Atkins diet have not experienced an elevated incidence of heart disease.
 There seems to be something amiss with AHA "science".

 Cleanup Problems